Quantum-inspired space-time PDE solver and dynamic mode decomposition: Introduction

-Interestingly, data-driven approaches to learning and predicting dynamics, such as the dynamic mode decomposition (DMD), also benefit from a combined space-time representation of the data~\cite{SCHMID_DMD_2010,kutz2016dynamic}.
+On the other hand, data-driven approaches to learning and predicting dynamics, such as the dynamic mode decomposition (DMD), also benefit from a combined space-time representation of the data~\cite{SCHMID_DMD_2010,kutz2016dynamic}.
 DMD is a powerful tool that extracts the dynamically relevant spatial modes from the time series of the system's historical states.
-These modes can then be used to predict the future dynamics efficiently.
-However, the DMD algorithm scales linearly with both spatial and temporal resolution of the time series.
-This opens up an interesting avenue for representing the data with tensor networks, enabling efficient and accurate predictions.
+These modes can then be used to predict future dynamics.
+However, the DMD algorithm scales polynomially with both spatial and temporal resolution of the time series.
+This opens up an interesting avenue for using tensor networks to make efficient DMD predictions.

-In this work, we investigate MPS-based space-time methods from both perspectives: simulation and data-driven prediction of dynamical systems.
-First, we introduce an MPS-based space-time method for solving both linear and nonlinear PDEs.
-We benchmark our MPS space-time solver for a variety of (1+1)D PDEs arising from both classical and quantum physics.
-Here, we study the spatial and temporal correlations by computing the entanglement entropy of the MPS.
-For all tested equations, we observe that the MPS representation captures the relevant spatio-temporal characteristics using parameters less than $1\%$ of the grid size.
-Second, for data-driven prediction, we observe that the MPS space-time encoding offers a natural ground for computing the dynamic mode decomposition (DMD).
-This allows us to develop an MPS-DMD algorithm whose complexity scales logarithmically with both spatial and temporal resolution.
-We accurately predict the long-term dynamics of nonlinear systems such as the Burgers' equation and the Karman vortex street.
-The benefits of this connection are twofold: first, MPS-DMD facilitates quick and accurate predictions necessary for real-world applications.
-Second, this reveals the inherent structure of the MPS encoding, thereby enhancing its interpretability as a compressed representation.
-Under the assumption of low temporal entanglement, our findings would enable exponential runtime speedups over the standard PDE solvers and DMD methods.
+In this work, we investigate MPS-based space-time methods for both simulation and data-driven prediction of dynamical systems.
+In Fig.~\ref{fig:schematic}, we present schematics of our contributions.
+First, we introduce an MPS space-time solver for both linear and nonlinear PDEs.
+We benchmark our solver for (1+1)D PDEs relevant for both classical and quantum dynamics and study the spatio-temporal entanglement entropy of the MPS solution.
+For all tested equations, we observe that a modest amount of spatio-temporal entanglement is enough for the MPS solution to capture the most relevant features of the dynamics.
+Second, we reformulate the DMD method entirely within the MPS space-time representation.
+This allows us to develop an MPS-DMD algorithm whose complexity scales logarithmically with both spatial and temporal dimensions.
+Additionally, using the MPS space-time solver, we efficiently generate the data necessary for the DMD method.
+This combination is particularly beneficial for systems whose measurement data is unavailable.
+With this, we predict the long-term dynamics of the 1D Burgers' equation.
+For the canonical 2D flow around a cylinder, we compress the data from Ref.~\cite{dataset_cylinder} into an MPS and use MPS-DMD to predict future dynamics.
+Under the assumption of low temporal entanglement, our findings imply exponential memory and runtime advantages over standard PDE solvers and DMD methods.